PaulinoMoskwa/Kidnapping-Hobi/README.md

 <br>

 ## ✨ **How to play**
-Download the repository and run the main `pau_game.py`.
+Download the repository and run the main `pau_game.py`.<br>
-Have fun and try to get the highest score! <br>
+Have fun and try to get the highest score!

 *If it does not start immediately, press space bar a few times.*